lumitry/myMedia/README.md

 ### Frontend

-Run with `cd media-ui && npm run dev -- --open`
+Run with `npm run dev -- --open`

 ## Contributing & Code Standards

+Install js dependencies with `pnpm install`
+Then, install the tauri cli: `cargo install tauri-cli`

 <!-- TODO (...this) -->

+### Testing & Code Coverage

+8.5 seconds to run a single test?
+Playwright is just the best, isn't it :)